ZAPtronCoder/RANDOM-STUPID-IDEAS/FMJ/Random Item Ideas.md

 - Made from copper ingots, a lightning rod, Cheap Gun Parts, and planks.
 - Flavor text: *"A lightning rod fashioned into the likes of a pistol.
 It is said that the shots never hit the same target twice."*

+**Pipe Rifle**
+- Look is that of a rifle with a copper barrel and a bolt.
+It has a wood finish with no stock.
+- Stats are bad, ditto previous cheap gun statements.
+   - Bad damage falloff but average velocity.
+Acceptable range.
+   - Average spread.
+   - Holds 1 *Rifle Cartridge*, 2 second reload, internal.
+   - Firerate dependant on reload time, bolt-action.
+- Made from a copper block, a copper ingot, string, a log, and Cheap Gun Parts.
+- Flavor text: *"A ordinary gun with no uniqueness to its design, has it's usefulness at midrange."*

 ### Decent Guns
 These would require "Decent Gun Parts", a more midtier item that requires iron and redstone.